Food Fiesta, Creative Arts & Skills Day

 Display the following:

-3. You will be asked to set one place setting.
+- You will be asked to set one place setting.
 Prepare the place setting for the entire meal, even though you may only be serving soup or a dessert.
 It is best if you bring your own utensils, serving fork or spoon.
-Be prepared to serve a sample of your dish to the judges.
-Do not serve the food until the judges reach you.
+Be prepared to serve a sample of your dish to the evaluators.
+Do not serve the food until the evaluators reach you.
 The member should be prepared to answer questions about making the dish, their menu selection and the nutritional balance of their meal.
 Facilities will be available for you to heat your dish.

 o COMMODITY CATEGORY (FOR FOOD ENTRIES ONLY)